buttonsrtoys/mvvm_plus/README.md

 ## Views and View Models

-Your ViewModel class is a Dart class that inherits from ViewModel:
+To create a View Model, extend ViewModel:

     class MyWidgetViewModel extends ViewModel {
       String someText;
     }

-For your View class, you give the super constructor a builder for your ViewModel (via the " viewModelBuilder" parameter) and extend the View class the same way you extend StatelessWidget widget--you override the `build` function:
+To create a View, extend View.
+You give the super constructor a builder for your ViewModel (via the "viewModelBuilder" parameter) and you override View's `build` function (just like StatelessWidget):

     class MyWidget extends View<MyWidgetViewModel> {
       MyWidget({super.key}) : super(viewModelBuilder: () => MyWidgetViewModel());